python/cpython/Doc/tutorial/datastructures.rst

 some operations applied to each member of the sequence, or to create a subsequence of those elements that satisfy a certain condition.

-Each list comprehension consists of an expression followed by a :keyword:`for` clause, then zero or more :keyword:`for` or :keyword:`if` clauses.
+A list comprehension consists of brackets containing an expression followed by a :keyword:`for` clause, then zero or more :keyword:`for` or :keyword:`if` clauses.
 The result will be a list resulting from evaluating the expression in the context of the :keyword:`for` and :keyword:`if` clauses which follow it.
 If the expression would evaluate to a tuple, it must be parenthesized.

 Here we take a list of numbers and return a list of three times each number::